tiprankstipranks

 Technology - Risk 1

-If the technology-based systems that give our customers the ability to shop or interact with us online do not function effectively, our results of operations, as well as our ability to grow our e-commerce operations globally or to retain our customer base, could be materially adversely affected.
+If the technology-based systems that give our customers the ability to shop or interact with us online do not function effectively, our results of operations, as well as our ability to grow our e-commerce websites globally or to retain our customer base, could be materially adversely affected.

 Technology - Risk 2